Vehicle use agreement

 - Drivers should never leave the keys in the vehicle.

-- All drivers must report accidents, malfunctions, damages or traffic violations to the vehicle coordinator upon return to campus.
-Each vehicle is equipped with an accident report form, which should be filled out at the time of an accident and turned in to the vehicle coordinator upon return to campus.
+- All drivers must report accidents, malfunctions, damages or traffic violations to the vehicle coordinator or supervisor upon return to campus.
+Each vehicle is equipped with an accident report form, which should be filled out at the time of an accident and turned in to the vehicle coordinator or supervisor as soon as possible.
 Accidents should be reported to the local police.
-All police reports from the scene of any accident or theft should be turned in to the vehicle coordinator upon return to campus.
+All police reports from the scene of any accident or theft should be turned in to the vehicle coordinator or supervisor upon return to campus.

 - Seatbelts must be worn at all times by passengers and drivers.
 It is the responsibility of the adult passenger to ensure that they are using the seatbelt.